Lesley Bishop brings over six years of experience serving

 Rachel Wilcoxson grew up in Denver and received her B.A. in Speech Communication from Colorado State University.
 Before coming to the University of Colorado Rachel worked with youth centered nonprofits managing volunteers and planning events.
 She has been a staff member at CU since 2008.

 Paul Worthman is the Internship Advisor/Coordinator for students enrolled in the School of Business, and students who have the Economics major.
 Paul earned his B.S.
 Business Administration with an emphasis in Marketing from CU Boulder.
-He is currently enrolled in a master’s degree program in Organizational Behavior and Executive Coaching through the University of Texas at Dallas and is close to earning his coaching certification (ACC) through the International Coach Federation (ICF).
+He holds a master’s degree in Organizational Behavior and Executive Coaching through the University of Texas at Dallas (2014) and is close to earning his coaching certification (ACC) through the International Coach Federation (ICF).

 Prior to joining the ELC, Paul spent three years providing career and professional development programming for the 11-Month MBA Program in the Business School.
 Before that he served students through the Career Center on campus in both career advising and employer relations roles during his five years there.
 Early in his career he gained experience in the business world in sales and management roles before transitioning to private sector career management industry.

 Stephanie is a University of Wisconsin alum with a Bachelor of Arts in Communications and Sociology, and a minor in Criminal Justice.
 She is currently pursuing a Master’s degree in Counseling here at CU Denver.
 Her prior work in higher education includes career development and student support; she also has experience with business management.
 Stephanie likes to cook, snowboard, mountain bike, and enjoy the outdoors with her dogs.
 Here in the ELC, Stephanie supports Engineering students in their internship process and professional development excluding Bioengineering.
 Stephanie also works with majors from the College of Liberal Arts and Sciences including Anthropology, Geography, Environmental Science, GIS, Mathematics, Physics and Sustainability.